CoderSugata/CoderSugata/README.md

   </a>
 </p>

-## 🚀 About Me
-Absolutely!
-Here's a **refreshed, more engaging "About Me" section** that better showcases your personality and goals as an aspiring data analyst.
-It's concise, confident, and tailored to a GitHub audience:

----

-### 🚀 About Me

-Perfect!
-Here's a customized **"About Me"** section that includes your **Python learning journey** — from basics to OOP — while keeping it structured, beginner-friendly, and professional:

----

 ### 🚀 About Me

 * 🐍 I'm currently focused on learning **Python for Data Analytics**, building a strong foundation in: